-For American parents, the reward in childbirth is, of course, the baby.
-Yet, the existing incentives in the healthcare industry are all backward: Costs for mothers and babies continue to climb as health outcomes worsen.
-And behind these statistics are real parents who often feel out of control or unprepared for the bills that follow a baby's birth.
+For parents in the United States, the cost of giving birth continues to climb as health outcomes worsen and reproductive choices are taken away.
+Behind these statistics are real parents who often feel out of control or unprepared for the bills that follow a baby's birth.

-When she was expecting her second child in 2009, Jessica Pennington was already well aware of the steep costs associated with giving birth in the United States.
+Not to mention that nearly $3,000 figure is just the average.
+Many parents find themselves struggling to pay even greater medical bills.
+When she was expecting her second child in 2009, Jessica Pennington was aware of the steep costs associated with giving birth in the United States.
 Hoping to brace for the financial impact, Pennington and her then-husband set aside close to $2,000 to pay the bills that were sure to follow her hospital delivery—despite their private insurance coverage.

 "I had no way of knowing the birth was going to be anything but normal," Pennington tells Motherly.